-To find the answers, we recently spoke with nine business development experts and asked them how today’s firms can maximize their business development impact.
+To find the answers, we recently spoke with nine experts and asked them how today’s firms can maximize their professional services business development impact.
 They provided best practices on how to grow your firm throughout the entire sales cycle, from attracting new business to retaining existing clients.

 See what the experts had to say by downloading our Professional Services Playbook where you’ll learn: